Keio University

 Image: Collection of the Fukuzawa Memorial Center for Modern Japanese Studies

 The image of Obata as Fukuzawa's collaborator was also recognized by his contemporaries.
-For example, the Choya Shimbun dated March 5, 1890, stated, "Those who know of Keio University must surely know of Mr. Tokujirō Obata.
+For example, the Choya Shimbun dated March 5, 1890, stated, "Those who know of the existence of Keio University must know of Tokujirō Obata.
 Among those who know the name of the venerable Fukuzawa, who could fail to record his name?"
-Obituaries in various newspapers after his death also reported: "His character was gentle, he received the deep trust of the late Yukichi Fukuzawa, and was highly respected among the Keio Gijuku Shachu.
-In particular, his contribution to the education of the students of Keio University was immense" (Mainichi Shimbun, April 18, 1905); "He mastered English studies early on and assisted Mr. Yukichi Fukuzawa as a pioneer of our nation's culture" (Niroku Shimbun, same date).
+Obituaries in various newspapers after his death also reported: "His character was gentle, he received the deep trust of the late Yukichi Fukuzawa, and was highly respected among the Keio Gijuku Shachu; in particular, his contribution to the education of the students of Keio University was immense" (Mainichi Shimbun, April 18, 1905), and "He studied English studies early on and assisted Yukichi Fukuzawa as a pioneer of our nation's culture" (Niroku Shimbun, same date).
 However, as time passed, far from "never being forgotten," Obata's name became known to fewer and fewer people, even within Keio University.

 The First Collected Works

-Until now, there has been no proper biography of him, only the "Anecdotes of Mr. Obata" published in 12 installments in the Jiji Shimpo starting May 14, 1905, and a small booklet titled "A Brief Biography of Mr. Tokujirō Obata and an Outline of the History of the Obata Memorial Library," created for "Reading Week" in 1926 by the Nakatsu Library, which was established through his will and donations.
+Until now, there has been no proper biography of him, only the "Anecdotes of Master Obata" published in the Jiji Shimpo in 12 installments starting May 14, 1905, and a small booklet titled "A Brief Biography of Master Tokujirō Obata and an Outline of the History of the Obata Memorial Library," created for "Reading Week" in 1926 by the Nakatsu Library, which was established through his wishes and donations.

 Entering Fukuzawa's Juku

 Tokujirō Obata was born in 1842, seven years after Yukichi Fukuzawa, in Nakatsu, Buzen Province (now Nakatsu City, Oita Prefecture).
-Both were sons of Nakatsu samurai, but while Yukichi's father Hyakusuke was a lower-ranking samurai with a stipend of thirteen koku and rations for two people, Tokujirō was the son of an upper-ranking samurai with a stipend of two hundred koku.
-He learned the punctuation of the Four Books and Five Classics from his father, later studied under the Nakatsu Confucian scholar Hakugan Nomoto and others, entered the domain school Shinshukan, and eventually became involved in education at the same school.
+While both were sons of Nakatsu samurai, Yukichi's father Hyakusuke was a lower-ranking samurai with a stipend of thirteen koku and rations for two people, whereas Tokujirō was the son of an upper-ranking samurai with a stipend of two hundred koku.
+He learned the punctuation of the Four Books and Five Classics from his father, later studied under Nakatsu Confucian scholars such as Hakugan Nomoto, entered the clan school Shinshukan, and eventually became involved in education at the same school.
 The turning point for him, who was making a living through Confucianism, came in 1864.
-Having witnessed the high level of Western civilization during his inspection of Europe in 1862, Fukuzawa considered human resource development through Western studies an urgent task.
-He sought collaborators in Nakatsu for the reform of his own Juku and chose Obata.
+Having witnessed the high level of civilization during his inspection of Europe in 1862, Fukuzawa considered human resource development through Western studies an urgent task.
+He sought collaborators in Nakatsu for the reform of his own Juku and chose Obata for the role.

-According to Obata's recollections in his final years ("Fifty-Year History of Keio University"), he had known Fukuzawa through his "uncle" since he was four or five years old, wearing only a bellyband, and had the "honor of reading" Things Western (Seiyō Jijō) before its publication.
-However, at that time, his father had already passed away, so he thought of his remaining mother and avoided meeting Fukuzawa to ensure he wouldn't be invited.
-However, they met unexpectedly at his "aunt's house," and he was strongly persuaded with the words, "I have never heard of a student starving to death in Edo," leading him to head to Edo.
+According to Obata's recollections in his final years ("Fifty-Year History of Keio University"), he had known Fukuzawa through his "uncle" since he was four or five years old, wearing only a haragake (apron).
+He had the "honor of reading" Things Western (Seiyō Jijō) before its publication.
+However, since his father had already passed away at that time, he thought of his remaining mother and avoided meeting Fukuzawa to ensure he would not be invited.
+However, they unexpectedly met at his "aunt's house," and after being strongly persuaded that "I have not heard of a student starving to death in Edo," he decided to go to Edo.

 Keio Gijuku no Ki (Notes on Keio Gijuku)

-According to recollections of disciples who entered the school from the end of the Edo period to the early Meiji era, Obata was studying and lecturing himself while also handling enrollment procedures and supervising boarding students (Mita-hyoron (official monthly journal published by Keio University Press) No. 223, No. 233, No. 250, etc.).
-Fukuzawa believed that civilization and enlightenment would progress under a stable feudal system under the "Monarchy of the Shogun," but the Shogunate met its end sooner than expected.
-Looking at the February 1868 diary of Yoshitake Kimura, who was the admiral of the Kanrin Maru, Fukuzawa was consulting about a "school" around that time.
-Then, in April, "Keio Gijuku no Ki (Notes on Keio Gijuku)," which can be called the declaration of the founding of a new school, was announced.
+According to recollections of disciples who entered the school from the end of the Edo period to the early Meiji era, Obata was studying and lecturing himself while also handling enrollment procedures and supervising boarding students (Mita-hyoron (official monthly journal published by Keio University Press) No. 223, 233, 250, etc.).
+Fukuzawa believed that civilization and enlightenment would progress under a stable feudal system under the "Monarchy of the Shogun," but the Shogunate came to an end sooner than expected.
+Looking at the February 1868 diary of Yoshitake Kimura, who was the commander of the Kanrin Maru, Fukuzawa was consulting about a "school" at that time.
+Then, in April, the "Keio Gijuku no Ki (Notes on Keio Gijuku)," which could be called the declaration of the founding of a new school, was announced.
 According to Toan Matsuyama, it was Obata's draft ("One Hundred Year History of Keio University," Volume 1).

-The document states that establishing a "company" where "fellow scholars study and refine each other" and engage in Western studies is not a "private" matter, but a broad "public" one, welcoming all with ambition "regardless of whether they are samurai or commoners."
+The document states that establishing a "company" where "comrades study and refine themselves together" and engage in Western studies is not a "private" matter, but a broad "public" one, and expresses the hope that all those with ambition, "regardless of whether they are samurai or commoners," will come to study.
 In other words, Keio University aimed for the sharing of knowledge.
-In a letter to Ryozo Yamaguchi around 1870 or 1871, Obata calls Fukuzawa "Master" and is conscious of "our party."
+In a letter to Riozo Yamaguchi around 1870 or 1871, Obata calls Fukuzawa "Master" and shows awareness of "our party."
 For Obata, Fukuzawa was both a predecessor and a comrade.

 Obata (left) and Toan Matsuyama (around 1867) / (Collection of the Fukuzawa Memorial Center for Modern Japanese Studies)